SSWConsulting/SSW.Rules.Content/rules/format-new-lines/rule.md

 ### Images and captions

 It is also recommended to include spaces after an image or a figure description.
-These elements need breathing space to help user focus on them.
+These elements need breathing space to help users focus on them.

 ::: info
 In web, always rely on CSS margins to achieve this.